EDWARD-012/ice-cream-parlor/README.md

 Ravi Ice Cream Parlor

-This is my DJANGO project
+This is my first DJANGO project

 A responsive and user-friendly website for browsing various ice cream flavors and products.
 The project showcases a clean design with an intuitive interface, making it easy for users to navigate and explore the offerings of the ice cream parlor.